HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

   - heading: Training
     text: "Wendy-Anne has undergone intensive acting studies.
-Currently (2020) she is studying her second module on Meisner Technique, taught by Scott Williams as part of her one year acting course, at the impulse company, London.
+Currently (2020) she is studying her second module on Meisner Technique, taught by Scott Williams as part of her one year acting course, at the Impulse company, London.
 In 2019 she undertook private acting lessons with Vanessa Kirby's coach Andy Johnstone.
-During 2018, she participated in RADA workshops at Royal Academy of Dramatic Arts: A taste of RADA Workshops, Elements of Rada.
-Additionally, she carried out several certifications and training in stage combat including Dan Syles and Strike Company: Combat for Screen and Stage and a combat lab at the British Academy of Dramatic Combat.
-In 2016 Wendy studied Audition technique, Shakespeare performance and Acting for screen at the National Youth Theatre, London."
+Additionally, she carried out several certifications and training in stage combat including Dan Syles and Strike
+      Company: Combat for Screen and Stage and a combat lab at the British Academy of Dramatic Combat which led her in taking a polished course in combat for stage and Screen at the Royal Academy of Dramatic Arts while studying The Elements of RADA Classical and a Taste of Rada.
+In 2016, Wendy-Anne studied Audition technique, Shakespeare performance and Acting for screen at the National Youth Theatre, London."
     imageUrl: img/WendyAnneDaloz@ConstanceVictoria(3).jpg
   - heading: Notable projects
     text: Wendy is known for her amazon prime video short, Angie Lemaire as well as